 Thus, Grace is not merely God’s mercy and willingness to forgive, it is an active, changing power to save.
 Therefore, it may fill a person (John 1:14), it may be given (Romans 12:3, 6), it is all-sufficient (2 Corinthians 12:9), it rules (Romans 5:21), it instructs (Titus 2:11, 12), and it confirms the heart (Hebrews 13:9).
 Divine grace is the great element of God’s saving power.
 For the Son of God offered His life to restore in mankind the character of God.

 The Lord says, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Ephesians 2:8,9).
 Salvation is a free gift, without money or price (Isaiah 55:1; John 4:14; 2 Corinthians 9:15; 1 John 5:11).

 God does the work of Salvation through the death of His Only Begotten Son.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 No man will ever be able to boast of himself, “I have earned salvation.”

-People receive this free gift by faith which is the only requirement for salvation, “The one who believes has eternal life” (John 6:47; John 5:24).
+People receive God’s free gift of salvation by faith which is the only requirement for salvation, “The one who believes has eternal life” (John 6:47; 5:24).
 God did all the work and it is up to man to accept it.

 Of himself man cannot bring forth good works.
-It is necessary for him to be spiritually re-created in Christ before he can produce the good works God purposes he will bring to pass.
-By a change of the will, affections, and purposes the privilege of sharing the God’s truth will be manifested in the life (Matt.
-5:14–16).
+It is necessary for him to be spiritually re-created in Christ before he can produce the good works that God purposes.
+The Lord gives man a new nature through the daily study of Scriptures and prayer which changes the will, affections, and life of the believer (Matthew 5:14–16).

 In His service,